andreadipersio/ds2key-srv/HOW_I_DID_IT.md

 DS2Key packet payload is 11 bytes long.

-Nintendo DS has 12 buttons, since a single button can be ON/OFF we can represent this status using a bit for each key.
-We need a total of 12 bit (3 nibbles).
+Nintendo DS has 12 buttons, since a single button can be ON/OFF we can represent it's status using a bit for each key, needing a total of 12 bit (3 nibbles).
 Since a byte is 8 bit, we have to use 2 byte to represent that status of game pad.